 - Apart from IIT colleges, nine other premier institutes offer admissions based on JEE Advanced score, namely, IISC Bangalore, IISER Bhopal, IISER Kolkata, IISER Mohali, IISER Thiruvananthapuram, IISER Pune, IIST Thiruvananthapuram, RGIPT Rae Bareli, and IIPE Visakhapatnam.

 - The seven IITs that are in charge of conducting JEE Advanced are IIT Kharagpur, IIT Madras, IIT Roorkee, IIT Delhi, IIT Bombay, IIT Kanpur, IIT Guwahati.
+The 2020 JEE Advanced exam will be conducted by one of these IITs.

 JEE Advanced Statistics